Platform-OS/pos-module-core/README.md

 %}
 ```

-and `results` will contain all available permissions in your application.
+This function retrieves all available permissions in your application.

 The Permission Module implements its hook with permission-related permissions, so in `modules/permission/public/lib/hooks/hook_permission.liquid` you can find this: